wanglaibao/hello-scala/README.md

 # HELLO-SCALA

 ##  A FEW IMPORTANT THINGS TO KNOW ABOUT SCALA
+* It’s a modern programming language created by Martin Odersky (the father of javac), and influenced by Java, Ruby, Smalltalk, ML, Haskell, Erlang, and others.

 * It's a high level language

 * It’s statically typed